 Tips to Prevent Hepatitis

-Practicing good hygiene is the main way to avoid catching hepatitis.
+Practicing good hygiene is one key way to avoid contracting

 - drinking local water